 A basket on a track.
 The fixed pulley lifts things straight up from the ground.
 This is a variant on the fixed pulley, where you can get vertical and horizontal movement by setting up a slanted track for the load to run along as you pull it up.
 So, first set up the track – shown by the yellow line in the illustration.
-Run the cord through the handle(s) of a basket or bucket, then tie the cord between a high point and a low point.
+Run the track cord through the handle(s) of a basket or bucket, then tie the ends of that cord onto a high point and a low point.
 Make sure the cord is taut, and the basket can slide easily up and down the cord.
-Then anchor the pulley near the top end of the cord.
+Then anchor the pulley near the top end of the track cord.
 Tie one end of the rope to the basket handle, throw the rope over the pulley, and leave it hanging down.

 - This is a fun three kid activity.
 One to load the basket at the bottom of the track.
 One below the pulley to pull down on the rope to raise the basket, and one up high by the pulley to unload the basket.

 - If the basket is heavy enough, then when the child lets go of the rope, the basket will slide back down to the bottom of the cord.
 It takes a lot of tinkering to get that to work just right.
 If it’s not heavy enough, the kid on the ground may need to pull it back to the bottom by hand.